JK1320/node-express-tutorial/README.md

 - mongoose installed => npm install mongoose      (data modeling library)
 - import mongoose
 - use connect method of mongoose with connection string: mongoose.connect()
-- .env file is to store confidential info: passwords etc then include .env file in .gitignore
+- dotenv (.env)(npm install npm) file is to store confidential info: passwords etc then include dotenv file in .gitignore
 - any file in gitignore is not pushed to github